AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 +++Skills

-There are two options to export&nbsp;User skill reports.
+There are two options to export User skill reports.

 User Skills - On Demand: You can specify the start date and export the report using the option.The report will be extracted from the date  enterd  till present